-OVF --- Overflow Flag
+OVF - Overflow Flag

 OVF is set if overflow from MSB on CREG is detected.
-Cleared automatically by a write to this register with bit 2 set.
+This bit is cleared automatically by a write to this register with bit 2 set.

-DZF - Divide by Zero Flag

-DZF is set if a divide by zero condition is detected.
+DZF - Divide by Zero Flag DZF is set if a divide by zero condition is detected.
 DZF is cleared automatically by a write to this register with bit 1 set.